3vot/3vot-cli/readme.md

 ### 3VOT is a full production line for (100% browser based) JS Apps
 ####It includes:
-- JS Framework
+- a JS Framework
-- Command Line Interface
+- a Command Line Interface
-- Publishing Cloud
+- a Publishing Cloud
-- Backend DB (comming soon!)
+- a Backend DB (comming soon!)

 ### It is an innovation on how we build Apps using Javascript